mbegan/Box-PSModule/README.md

 Paste the resulting URL here: http://localhost/?state=<arbitrary_guid>&code=<your_access_code>
    ```

-After the initial setup a registry key will be created in the invoking users reg hive (HKLM not HKCU) as such no elevated privs required.
+After the initial setup a registry key will be created in the invoking users reg hive (not HKLM but HKCU:\Software\boxAPIPSModule) as such no elevated privs are required.
 Sensitive values are encrypted using the DPAPI, if you are especially security conscious create the env and include the -thumbprint directive along with a thumbprint for your favorite personal asymetric keypair.

 I've only wrapped user and group endpoints thus far, i'll add more as i need more, if you have a specific need request away.